 "including" the word "including" shall not imply any limitation on the generality of the concept or thing of which examples are being given.

-"Personal data” information about identifiable living individuals.
+"Personal Data" information about identifiable living individuals.

 "Processing" when applied to personal data, the term ‘processing’ means any operation applied to the data, including collecting, organising, storing, altering, retrieving, using, sharing and deleting it or any part of it.
-“Project Agreement” the agreement comprised in a Booking and these Terms.

 - intellectual property rights including (but not limited to) copyrights, patents, registered designs, design rights, trademarks, service marks, and